GSA/digitalgov.gov/content/posts/2014-03-19-nine-tips-to-leverage-your-facebook-page.md

 url: /2014/03/19/nine-tips-to-leverage-your-facebook-page/
 date: 2014-03-19 1:02:11 -0400
 title: Nine Tips to Leverage your Facebook Page
-summary: 'Due to recent news feed changes,&nbsp;Facebook engagement is down nearly 50% since October for brand pages&nbsp;and is predicted to go lower,&nbsp;according to Social@Ogilvy.
-As a result federal&nbsp;agencies are continually monitoring the performance of their pages and diversifying their strategies.
+summary: 'Due to recent news feed changes, Facebook engagement is down nearly 50% since October for brand pages and is predicted to go lower, according to Social@Ogilvy.
+As a result federal agencies are continually monitoring the performance of their pages and diversifying their strategies.
 We talked to members of the Social Media Community of'
 authors:
   - scott-horvath
   - jessica-orquina